matthewotto/Vimlander-2-The-Quickening/README.markdown

 Then, sprinkle to taste with your defaults, undoing my craziness, etc.  These files are ignored by git and enable fun for all.

+## Dependencies

+This uses a version of the Hack font from the powerline/fonts repository: https://github.com/powerline/fonts/tree/master/Hack

 ## Plugin Management

 Plugins are managed using Vim 8's built in package manager.
 Plugins are found in `pack/colors` and `pack/plugins` and are added as git submodules.